Thhethssmuz/ppp/docs/Macros.md

             University of Nowheresville
   ```

-  The `author` macro may appear multiple times in the document, each time appending to the list of authors already defined for the document.
+  The `Author` macro may appear multiple times in the document, each time appending to the list of authors already defined for the document.

 - `Date <markdown>`: Defines the date of the document.
 The LaTeX function `\today` may be practical here.